 Staff vs Independent vs Public Adjusters

 Staff adjusters work for insurance carriers like Allstate or Progressive.
 The key here is that they work for a single insurance carrier, handling claims only for that insurer.
-Staff adjusters are usually hired as full-time employees that get the standard employee benefits such as health insurance and paid and sick leave.
+Staff adjusters are usually hired as full-time employees that get the standard employee benefits such as health insurance, paid holiday and vacation time, and sick leave.

 Independent adjusters (IA’s) work a bit differently.
 They also adjust claims on behalf of the insurer, but not directly as an employee of that insurance company.
 Typically, independent adjusters are contracted by a third-party claims-handling company, or “Independent Adjusting Firm.”
 These adjusters are employed by the IA Firm but operate as representatives of the insurance company.

 For example: Let’s say ABC Insurance Company has an influx of claims from a hurricane – too many for its staff adjusters to handle.
 So ABC outsources the claims to an Independent Adjusting Firm.
 The firm then contracts with 10 of their independent adjusters who will go handle the claims as representatives of ABC.

 Perhaps the biggest difference is that independent adjusters handle claims on behalf of many different insurers, often at the same time.

 Public adjusters are self-employed and do not work for an IA firm or a carrier.
 They are hired by the policyholder, usually when the policyholder believes they have received an unfair or incorrect settlement offer from the insurance company.
 Public adjusters must sell their services to the public and are usually paid a percentage of the settlement fee.

 CAT vs Daily